Swearing-In for the NC State Bar in Mecklenburg County

 Q: When is the next in-person Swearing-In Ceremony?

-A. The next in-person swearing in ceremony will be held on Wednesday, October 9, 2024 at the Fairfield Inn & Suites by Marriott Charlotte Uptown.
-See pictures from our Fall 2023 ceremony.
+A. The next in-person swearing in ceremony will be held in October 2026.
+See pictures from our Fall 2025 ceremony and Spring 2026 ceremony.

 Q: When are the virtual swearing-in ceremonies held?